AdityaRaghuveer/portfolioweb/README.md

 This is basically an **online resume** of mine.

 When you open this site, you’ll find a complete overview about me — including my background, projects, skills, and contact information.
+I will be recieving responses through **formspree** instead of using PHP, firebase or Mongodb for backend . whenever a cllient tries to reach me I will get a notification to registered mail used in the formspree (formid which i have used in code).

 ---